LeviScott29/toy_sales_analysis/README.md

 # toy_sales_analysis
-This project performs exploratory analysis of the sales of a retail store using SQL and python
+This project performs analyzes the sales of a retail store to decide on product focus using SQL and python